 🔪 Instructions

 - Don't crowd the pan.
-When items are placed too closely together they tend to steam and the heat can't get all around them to create those nice crispy bits.
+When foods are placed too closely together they tend to steam and the heat can't get all around them to create those nice crispy bits.

 🥡 Storage and Reheating

-Enjoy these honey sriracha Brussels sprouts within 2-3 days.
+Enjoy these Brussels sprouts within 2-3 days.
 They will become soft after being stored in the fridge, so they really are best the day they're made.
-For reheating, I'd use the oven or a pan on the stove instead of the microwave.
+For reheating, I suggest gently heating them in the oven or in a pan on top of the stove.
+The microwave will make them extra mushy.

 Print📖 Recipe